willfurnass/sheffield_hpc/iceberg/software/apps/comsol.rst

 Interactive usage
 -----------------

-After connecting to iceberg (see :ref:`ssh`),  start an interactive graphical session with the :code:`qrshx` command.
+After connecting to Iceberg (see :ref:`ssh`), :ref:`start an interactive graphical session <sched_interactive>`.
-Alternatively, if you require more memory, for example 16 GB, use the command :code:`qrshx -l rmem=16G`
+You may wish to start a session with more than the default of 2GB of memory.

 Next, run the following to make COMSOL Multiphysics available in your current session: ::

    module load apps/binapps/comsol/5.2

 Specify the location of your license information: ::

    export LM_LICENSE_SERVER=/home/myusername/path/to/mylicensefile.dat:$LM_LICENSE_SERVER

 Finally, start COMSOL Multiphysics: ::

    comsol

 The COMSOL Multiphysics user interface should then appear.

 Here ``mylicensefile.dat`` is a file containing either:

 * details of your license (which components you can use) *or*
 * details of the *license server* that you want COMSOL to request licenses from.

 If you are using a license server then your license file needs to contain no more than the following: ::

    SERVER mylicenseserver.sheffield.ac.uk ANY 65321
    USE_SERVER

 where ``mylicenseserver.sheffield.ac.uk`` is the hostname of your license server and ``654321`` is the *port* to connect to on that machine to request a COMSOL license.